A Company Used Straight Line Depreciation

 Cash Flow Statement

 Depreciation is a non-cash expense, meaning it does not involve an actual outflow of cash.
-However, it is an important adjustment to net income when calculating cash flow from operations using the indirect method.
+Still, it is an important adjustment to net income when calculating cash flow from operations using the indirect method.
 Depreciation expense is added back to net income because it reduced net income without reducing cash.

 Real-World Examples